gravitational/teleport/e/dev-deploy.md

 ### `deploy-cloud-login`

-Checks for valid logins and required permissions on platform.teleport.sh teleport cluster, staging kubernetes cluter and AWS ECR (Elastic Container Registry).
+Checks for valid logins and required permissions on platform.teleport.sh teleport cluster, staging kubernetes cluster and AWS ECR (Elastic Container Registry).
 Interactive steps are invoked only when an existing session is not found.
 No flags are required with this target.

 ```
 make deploy-cloud-login